MathieuSauce/GiveMeTheOdds/README.md

 <h3>1.
 Server + frontEnd version</h3>

-<p>To run the server, please first clone the repository.<br>
+To run the server, please first clone the repository.
-Using your favorite IDE, you'll find the class named "Main" in the project under src/fr/msauce/giveMeTheOdds.<br>
+Using your favorite IDE, you'll find the class named "Main" in the project under **src/fr/msauce/giveMeTheOdds**.
-Run the class to launch the server.</p>
+Run the class to launch the server.

+Please note that this project is compiled using JDK16.
+You might encounter issues if you happen to use an older version.

 <p>Once you've launched the server, launch a terminal from the root of the project and do : </p>